 Look Up Criminal History Through the FDLE: The Florida Department of Law Enforcement (FDLE) is the main public records repository of criminal history, deriving its records from law enforcement agencies and judicial entities throughout the state.11

 The FDLE provides a way for the public to look up someone’s criminal record or their own through the instant FDLE criminal history search, which is a name-based search that costs $25.00, including a $1.00 fee for the convenience of obtaining Florida criminal records online.
-Payments are completed via debit or credit card.
-Criminal history results are displayed in real-time and can be printed or emailed, but the records are not certified and cannot be used for official purposes.

-The other way to search through the FDLE is by submitting a Florida criminal history search to the staff at the FDLE, providing the necessary demographic information.
+The other way to search through the FDLE is by submitting a Florida Criminal History Search to the staff at the FDLE, providing the necessary demographic information.
 Depending on the requestor’s preference, this method yields certified (notarized) and non-certified copies, taking seven and five business days to process, respectively.
 This search costs $24.00, which can be paid by debit or credit card.

 Additionally, there are ORI Searches, but clients who run these types of checks must have a valid ORI number reserved for authorized agencies such as employers and public agencies.